BleachBit

 BleachBit is a free and open-source disk space cleaner, privacy manager, and computer system optimizer.
 The BleachBit source code is licensed under the GNU General Public License version 3.

 History

 BleachBit was first publicly released on 24 December 2008 for Linux systems.
 The 0.2.1 release created some controversy by suggesting Linux needed a registry cleaner.

 Version 0.4.0 introduced CleanerML, a standards-based markup language for writing new cleaners.
 On May 29, 2009, BleachBit version 0.5.0 added support for Windows XP, Windows Vista, and Windows 7.
 On September 16, 2009, version 0.6.4 introduced command-line interface support.

-BleachBit is available for download through its website and the repositories of many Linux distributions.